 I would like to thank The Ludvig and Sara Elsass Foundation for providing financial support for this research project.
-I also sincerely thank my student assistant, Charlotte Bossen Nielsen, for her assistance, the three anonymous reviewers and the editor, Melanie Simms, at WES for their valuable input.
+I also sincerely thank my student assistant, Charlotte Bossen Nielsen, the three anonymous reviewers and the editor, Melanie Simms, at WES for their valuable input.